SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/*-lexemic-sememics.md

 ### partonyms

-A partonym (my term) a lexical relatant where the semantic relation is part/whole-related.
+A partonym (my term) a lexemic relatant where the semantic relation is part/whole-related.
 A meronym is a partonym where the semantic relation is part.
 A holonym is a partonym where the semantic relation is whole.